 What is detox or detoxification?
 It’s the process your body goes through when you remove something from your system.
 Painkillers, opioids, and other drugs take a significant toll on your body, and there is an adjustment period where it has to relearn how to regulate itself.

-Many people struggling with drug addiction—whether it’s painkillers, alcohol, heroin or any other addictive substance—have likely already felt some early withdrawal symptoms.
+Many people struggling with drug addiction—whether it’s painkillers, alcohol, heroin, or any other addictive substance—have likely already felt some early withdrawal symptoms.
 It’s not a pleasant feeling, and anxiety over these symptoms continuing or getting worse can drive a person deeper into addiction.
-It’s important for you to know that these feelings and symptoms won’t last forever, and you don’t have to go through this process alone.
+You need to know that these feelings and symptoms won’t last forever, and you don’t have to go through this process alone.

 Painkillers can have a profound effect on your brain, too—particularly the part that governs self-control.
-There aren’t many people who begin taking painkillers with the goal of becoming addicted, and most heroin users have a history of opioid abuse first.
+Many people begin taking painkillers to become addicted, and most heroin users have a history of opioid abuse first.